How to shift away from being a ‘Performative Ally’ and towards a genuine, ongoing partner to the Black community.

 Get to know the data

-“We have the research,” says Karlyn, “we have the reports…over 66% of Black employees face racism in the workplace, Race Relations Canada just last year rereleased a report…We have had reports and research for years, and nothing is being done.”
+“We have the research,” says Karlyn, “Over 66% of Black employees face racism in the workplace, Race Relations Canada rereleased a report…We have had reports and research for years, and nothing is being done.”

-So take this opportunity to learn that data; don’t just read it or skim the headline.
+Take this opportunity to absorb the data that exists; don’t just read it or skim the headline.
 Study it.
 Drink it in.
 That data is telling critical human stories.
 Learn it – you’re going to need it for step two.

 Surround yourself with all types of people